AIshutin/aishutin.github.io/_posts/2020-07-26-metachallenge.md

 ---
-published: false
+published: true
+title: The winner of the Metachallenge Hackathon
 ---
-## The winner of the hackathon
 This is a brief story about my participation in Metachallenge.
 I developed the solution called Communicabio to improve the soft skills of the users.

 ### Proofs